 This concept is complex, but it’s a crucial strategy to building a home truly resistant to hurricanes.
 Effective load path planning refers to building a home so that all potential points of load, i.e. the places where force accumulates from the weight of your home, are all accounted for in construction to minimize collapses.

 Everything that can be built for impact resistance in your home ought to be.
-Walls, windows, and doors can and should be built to withstand the impact of hurricane-force winds.
+Walls, windows, and doors can and should be built with hurricane resistant features in mind.

 Flood Resistance and Recovery Features

-Many homes currently built for hurricane resistance place a large emphasis on combatting the effects of flooding.
+Many homes currently built to withstand hurricane force winds place a large emphasis on combatting the effects of flooding.
 While water hazards aren’t always depicted as dangerous as the risks of high-speed winds, flooding can destroy your home and put your loved ones in peril just as easily.
 There are two components of flooding protection in new hurricane-proof home constructions: resistance to flooding and recovery from flooding.

 Flooding resistance means minimizing points of access for water to enter and accumulate with better waterproofing, better sealing, and better drainage.
 There are dozens of techniques available for this task, including rain screens and housewraps.